egoist/eva.js/README.md

 ## Features

 - Battery included, Vue 2 and its friends (Vuex & Vue-Router)
+- Small APIs, just Vue and the official plugins you already play well with!
 - Inspired by the [choo](https://github.com/yoshuawuyts/choo) framework which is inpired by the [elm architecture](https://guide.elm-lang.org/architecture/)

 ## Install